 While there’s no question that building muscle takes years of hard work, supplementing with BCAAs may help those muscles recover and grow from hard training sessions.

-Athletes and bodybuilders alike have been using BCAAs for years to help increase protein synthesis, increase hypertrophy, improve recovery, improve muscle endurance, improve glucose disposal, increase energy and even increase gluconeogenesis (formation of glucose within the body from precursors other than carbohydrates).
+Athletes have been using BCAAs for years to help increase protein synthesis, increase hypertrophy, improve recovery, improve muscle endurance, improve glucose disposal, increase energy and even increase gluconeogenesis (formation of glucose within the body from precursors other than carbohydrates).

 BCAAs are important to muscle tissue because they help maintain blood sugar levels.
 Creating an insulin response during training is key in helping move BCAAs into cells.
 You can do this by ensuring you have a carbohydrate, protein and amino acid (in liquid form ideally) during and after training.
 Although, the availability of leucine (a key BCAA) is more important than insulin in this regard.
 You see, the muscle cells contain a pathway for protein synthesis.
 While yes it is stimulated by insulin, it’s dependent on leucine.
 (10)